nmradcc/documents/README.md

     S-9.2.1 Decoder Control Bit Definition Confusing

 The description field should provide a detailed explanation of the issue, including any supporting material.
+If the issue references an existing NMRA document, provide as much context as possible (document name, version/date, line number, etc.).

 A Label should also be applied to the issue which matches the document number.
 In the example above, the label should be **9.2.1**.